gaehlerm/SoftwareEngineering/README.md

 ### Mocks

-Unlike fakes, mocks don't have a working implementation of the real object.
-Opposite to a fake, a mock does not implement the real behavior.
+Unlike fakes, a mock does not implement the real behavior of an object.
 Instead it is a dummy object that has some predefined behavior, depending on the input arguments.
 For example a mock can be used to simulate a network connection.
 It will always return the same result, no matter what the input is.

 Of course, in theory fakes and mocks are not so difficult to understand.
 The problem lies once again in the reality.
 When should you use a fake or a mock?
 Or something completely different?
 Of course it would always be desirable to have a perfect fake that imitates the behavior of the real object.
 This, however, would take a huge amount of time implementing.
 Having a mock, on the other hand, is very easy to implement, but it is not as useful as a fake.
 Therefore you always have to make a tradeoff, what you actually need.
+And ultimately you'll have to make a judgement call.
+It depends on the situation.

 ### Copilot